nestauk/flow-temp-toolkit/src/principles/3-make-the-changes.md

         file: /static/files/boiler-optimisation-boiler-symbol.png
       - title: Flow temperature dial suggested position
         image: /static/files/boiler-dial-illustration-50-55-degrees-01.png
-        alt:
-          An illustration showing a dial with a highlighted section in green that users should look to turn their dial to
+        alt: An illustration showing a dial with a highlighted section in green that users should look to turn their dial to
         file: /static/files/boiler-dial-illustration-50-55-degrees-01.png
   - title: Give advice specific to boiler type - Single dial boiler
-    description: Give advice specific to boiler type - Single dial boiler
+    description: Specific instructions for users that boiler controls consist of a single dial and possibly some buttons.
     icon: /static/files/icon.svg
     alt: alt
     slug: give-advice-specific-to-boiler-type-single-dial-boiler